A Decomposition Approach to Counterfactual Analysis in Game-Theoretic Models: Empirical Applications

 \subsubsection{Heterogeneous Effects depending on Number of Airlines Threatening Entry}

 We can extend the previous exercise beyond Southwest Airlines.
-For instance, researchers may be interested whether the competition effects differ across the number of potential entrants.
+For instance, researchers may be interested whether the competition effects differ across the number of potential entrants (i.e., number of airlines with lower costs).
 This can also be answered within our framework.

 Indeed, we can redefine our policy variable as the number of airline $i$'s competitors that threaten entry in market $m$.
-We keep the same definition of threat of entry as in the last section: i.e., a competitor operates flights out of each endpoint of a route, but not the route itself.
+We keep the same definition of threat of entry as in the last section: i.e., a competitor operates flights out of each endpoint of a route -- thereby lowering its costs, but not the route itself.
 Since our emphasis is on the same four airlines (American, Delta, Southwest, United), each firm $i$ may face $\{0,1,2,3\}$ competitors threatening entry in each market.
 We conduct three separate counterfactuals exercises to study how a decrease in the number of airlines threatening entry affect $i$'s choice to enter.
 Each exercise decreases the number of potential entrants by one (i.e., making markets with three entrants have only two entrants, etc.).
 The results are shown in Table \ref{ct_number} in the Online Appendix.\footnote{We note that the different exercises are not generally comparable, because the effects are calculated over different markets (i.e., those markets with two competitors threatening entry for American are likely to be very different than those with only one threat).}

 As we can see, airlines would generally increase entry if they had no potential competitors rather than one.
 After all, the airline is more likely to benefit from the market's profits and less likely to compete in such a market.
 However, there is a net decrease in entry for American, Delta and United in markets facing higher threat of entry.
 Indeed, decreasing the number of $i$'s competitors from three to two decreases average entry in such markets - consistent with the previous section's results.